JoeQuigley1/PP3-Japan-Quiz/README.md

 # UX

 ## User Goals
-+ To be amused by testing my facts and learn a variety of useful facts about Japan.
++ This quiz is intended for anyone who would like to test or broaden their knowledge of Japan.

-## Audience:
++ The quiz should be fun and engaging.
-+ - This quiz is intended for anyone who would like to test or broaden their knowledge of Japan.
++ The instructions should be clear.

 ## User stories